5ervant/scrollside/README.md

 # scrollside
-Updated documentations of Scrollside's Javascript plugins for making your sidebar scrolling.
+Updated documentations of Scrollside's Javascript plugins for making your sidebar dynamically scrolling.